JSimp81719/pyDDC-1553/README.md

+# pyDDC-1553 for DDC:tm: MIL-STD-1553 Devices

-Python Wrapper for most DDC MIL-STD-1553 USB Devices.
+Python Wrapper for most DDC:tm: MIL-STD-1553 USB Devices.

-This wraps the DDC ***emacepl.dll*** C-library for use in python 3.6+ applications.
+This wraps the DDC:tm: ***emacepl.dll*** C-library for use in python 3.6+ applications.

 The most important functions are contained within the DDC.py file for easy re-use as a stand-alone library.
-The Main.py script contains an example of how to configure and use the DDC device and its library.
+The Main.py script contains an example of how to configure and use the DDC:tm: device and its library.

 If, when designing/developing for your DDC USB device, the SDK uses the ***emacepl.dll*** file, you can use this repo to develop MIL-STD-1553 communication within Python.